AlmogSaa/Junior-Automation-Engineer-Assignment/README.md

 # Junior Automation Engineer Assignment – Jones

-This repository contains my submission for the Junior Automation Engineer take-home assignment at Jones PropTech.
+This repository contains my submission for the Junior Automation Engineer take-home assignment at Jones.

 ## Files